jrc03c/git-cheat-sheet/readme.md

 To be honest, I've never used any of the GUI applications; so all of the instructions that follow will use the command line tool.
 However, the concepts described here should be available in GUI applications as well.

+## Install Git

+Follow the instructions on [the Git downloads page](https://git-scm.com/downloads) to install either the command line tool or a GUI application.

 ## Create a new repository

 Repositories are created using the `git init` command.